-Ntfsprogs is not like any of your regular disk cloning software for Linux that you see every day.
+Ntfsprogs is unlike any of your regular disk cloning software for Linux that you see daily.
 It is, instead, a collection of traditional Unix filesystem utilities with a diverse range of functionalities – disk cloning among them.
 Ntfsprogs aims to enable Linux users to modify and manage the NTFS filesystem used by the Windows NT class of operating systems.
 You can use it for cloning your disk drives or partitions quite quickly.

 Features of Ntfsprogs